 What Can a Social Media Manager Do For Me?

-Rather than posting at random, a professional social media manager is equipped with the skills and knowledge necessary to create strategies aimed at maximizing your brand’s online presence.
+Rather than posting at random, a professional social media consultant is equipped with the skills and knowledge necessary to create strategies aimed at maximizing your brand’s online presence.
 The images and graphics that they publish aren’t done so sporadically; instead, every single one is backed by the appropriate data that determines what to post and when to post.

 While social media isn’t all about making sales, it does offer a fantastic platform for building trust and improving brand recognition.

-How Much Does it Cost to Hire a Social Media Manager?
+What Does it Cost to Hire a Social Media Manager?

 ● 0-3 years of experience: $15 – $50 per hour